-But when conditions are the harshest, even the best winter coat may not be enough.
+- Shelter: When conditions are the harshest, even the best winter coat may not be enough.
 If the temperature is going to be below freezing for long periods of time, your waterfowl will appreciate access to a simple, dry shelter, especially at night.
 Preferably, the shelter will be lockable, providing protection from winter's strongest winds and nature's hungriest predators.
 You will likely want to provide such a shelter for your waterfowl all year long, regardless of temperature, for predator protection.

-Another tip: you may want to withhold swimming water from your ducks and geese during the coldest days of winter, especially if they are housed with chickens.
+- Water: You may want to withhold swimming water from your ducks and geese during the coldest days of winter.
+Especially if they are housed with chickens.
 They will inevitably splash cold water onto their flockmates, which will not be appreciated by the chickens!
 Also, in extreme cold, ducks and geese with wet feet from recent swimming may actually freeze to the ground if they stand in one place too long.
 If that happens, you'll need to gently pour warm (not hot!) water around their feet to set them free.
-Ducks and geese are uniquely qualified to be outside during winter, and may only need a little extra help when the temperatures plunge for long periods of time.
+Ducks and geese are uniquely qualified to be outside during winter.
+They may only need a little extra help when the temperatures plunge for long periods of time.

 - Frostbite: In extremely cold temperatures, ducks and geese can be susceptible to frostbite on their feet and exposed skin.
 Providing straw or other bedding in their shelter can help insulate them from the cold ground.